… and the debate on fees continues

 The debate as a whole is welcome, but it is to be hoped that we will not end up with a system that targets the super rich with high income thresholds for the payment of fees.
 That will not work in practice, will be highly bureaucratic and will bring in only very small amounts of money.
 It will also create undesirable effects in the cases of those who may well have wealthy families but do not have access to their funds.
 Whether someone is able to pay fees needs to be assessed in a much more sophisticated way.

-It is likely that we will all be able to see much more clearly how all this will go when the university presidents have had an opportunity to meet the Minister and discuss these matters with him.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+It is likely that we will all be able to see much more clearly how all this will go when the university presidents have had an opportunity to meet the Minister and discuss these matters with him.higher education, university comment below, or link to this permanent URL from your own site.